e1ioan/esp8266-chicken-coop/README.md

 ![DynDNS](http://i.imgur.com/iMRAzJt.jpg)

-The esp8266 controller commands a servo modified for continuous rotation to lift and lower a door (with two relays to reverse the rotation direction).
-The door mechanism is using pulleys (F/3), that way the servo doesn't have to work too hard.
+The esp8266 controller commands ~~a servo modified for continuous rotation to lift and lower a door (with two relays to reverse the rotation direction).
+The door mechanism is using pulleys (F/3), that way the servo doesn't have to work too hard.~~ a high torque geared motor to lift and lower the door.
+Please watch the video bellow for more details.

 Click on the image below to see a video of the door operating: